Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

 In summary, our calculations of the scalar $\pi K$ scattering lengths show that simple unconstrained fits to data (UFD) yield inconsistent values between the ``direct'' input and the sum rule output and even between different sum rules.
 This is amended with the constrained fits to data (CFD), which show a remarkable consistency.
-We have updated our CFD values for the scattering lengths, which are remarkably compatible with previous dispersive determinations \cite{Buettiker:2003pp}, including our own in \cite{Pelaez:2016tgi}, although our uncertainties are now much smaller than then.
-In addition, the consistency between our different sum rules, which are dominated by very different input, provides a very robust and parameterization independent constraints.
-The two standard deviation tension between dispersive analyses and the bulk of lattice results still remains.
+In this review, we have thus updated our CFD values for the scattering lengths and we have also provided robust and model-independent results from sum rules for $a_0^-$, which lead to our ``Final Values'' in the isospin basis.
+Both the CFD and ``Final Values'' are remarkably compatible among themselves and with previous dispersive determinations \cite{Buettiker:2003pp}, including our own in \cite{Pelaez:2016tgi}, although our uncertainties are now much smaller than then.
+In addition, the consistency between our different sum rules, which are dominated by very different inputs, provides very robust and parameterization-independent constraints.
+We can therefore conclude that the two standard deviation tension between dispersive analyses and the bulk of lattice results still remains.

-In this subsection we concentrated on the particular case of scalar scattering lengths due to their recent phenomenological interest and the existence of calculations with different methods.
-Let us now consider other partial waves and higher orders in the threshold expansion
+In this subsection, we concentrated on the particular case of scalar scattering lengths.
+Let us now consider other partial waves and higher orders in the threshold expansion.

-\subsubsection{Sum rules for threshold parameters of partial waves up to $\ell=2$.}
+\subsubsection{Sum rules for other threshold parameters of partial waves up to $\ell=2$.}

-We provide here sum rules for the $a^I_{\ell}, b^I_{\ell}$ threshold parameters, up to $\ell=2$.
-These are calculated by expanding the set of dispersion relations we have studied in precedent sections.
-Namely, we expand the ``fixed-$t$'' dispersion relations Eq.~\eqref{eq:sftpwdr} and hyperbolic dispersion relations in Eqs.~\eqref{eq:shdrfm} and \eqref{eq:shdrfmi}.
+We provide in this subsection the sum rules for the $\ell=1,2$ scattering lengths $a^I_{\ell}$ as well as the $\ell=0,1,2$ slopes $b^I_{\ell}$.
+These are calculated from the low-momentum expansion around threshold of the partial-wave dispersion relations obtained either from ``fixed-$t$'' dispersion relations (FTPWDR) Eq.~\eqref{eq:sftpwdr} or from hyperbolic dispersion relations in Eqs.~\eqref{eq:shdrfm} and \eqref{eq:shdrfmi} (HPWDR).
 For this, we first expand their respective kernels (given in \ref{app:Kernels}) in a $q^2$ power series that we match to the expansion in Eq.~\eqref{eq:lowex}.
-We have stop the expansion at the second order on each wave and up to $\ell=2$ included.
-Not only they provide tests for our amplitudes, but also, since all them have been previously calculated either from sum rules \cite{Buettiker:2003pp} or within ChPT \cite{Bijnens:2004bu}, we will be able to compare with those predictions.
+We have truncated the expansion at second order on each wave and up to $\ell=2$ included.
+Not only do they provide tests for our amplitudes, but also, since all of them have been previously calculated either from sum rules \cite{Buettiker:2003pp} or within ChPT \cite{Bijnens:2004bu}, we will be able to compare with those predictions.